vcvpaiva/lltp/README.md

 Recently I started working with Andrea Loparic on reproving the Kleene "little theorems" by hand, to show where linearity constraints need to be used.
+I am also making use of Ayberk Tosun's sequent prover https://github.com/ayberkt/sequents.